msmafra/proton-get/README.md

 -u or --update will check and install the latest version of proton-get -v or --version will show the current proton-get version
 ```

+## Update problems?
+Run this:
+`
+cd /tmp && curl --silent https://gitlab.com/msmafra/proton-get/-/raw/master/proton-get > ~/.local/bin/proton-get
+`

+It will replace the contents of your current proton-get disrregarding its version.